 The team must also learn how different software systems, networks, and applications interact with one another for functioning, storage, backups, and security, to make a detailed plan for a successful data center migration.

 Two important concerns for a company considering a data center migration are data security and backups.
 You can address these concerns by following a four-step process to help reduce these risks and protect vital company data during the disruption of a data center migration.

 1. Scope the Data Center Migration: Discovery and Analysis

 The infrastructure of the existing data center should be assessed.
-A detailed hardware inventory is vital, at this point, so that the project leaders can evaluate the existing system, to ensure that the equipment is not out-of-date and that all components of the new data center will be compatible with one another.
+A detailed hardware inventory is vital at this point so that the project leaders can evaluate the existing system, to ensure that the equipment is not out-of-date and that all components of the new data center will be compatible.

-The data stored within the system must also be assessed, to ensure that there is a clear picture of the amount of data, and the speed with which data is replicated so that plans can be made for migrating the data itself.
-The team should also address existing cybersecurity strategies, to assess the risk of a potential breach and to document which parties have access to different types of data.
+The data stored within the system must also be assessed to ensure a clear picture of the amount of data and the speed with which data is replicated so that plans can be made for migrating the data.
+The team should also address existing cybersecurity strategies to assess the risk of a potential breach and to document which parties have access to different types of data.